The Importance of Having Them

 The 20th century saw a massive explosion in hobby culture, fuelled by technological advancements, increased leisure time, and consumerism.
 The definition of hobbies expanded to include a wide range of interests and pursuits.

-• Online and Tech-Based Hobbies: Video gaming, coding, and digital content creation (such as blogging, vlogging, and podcasting) are among the most popular hobbies today.
+• Online & Tech-Based Hobbies: Video gaming, coding, and digital content creation (such as blogging, vlogging, and podcasting) are among the most popular hobbies today.
 Social media platforms like YouTube, Instagram, and TikTok have created spaces for people to showcase their hobbies and build communities around them.

-• E-Learning and DIY Culture: The internet has made learning new hobbies more accessible than ever.
+• E-Learning & DIY Culture: The internet has made learning new hobbies more accessible than ever.
 Websites like YouTube, Skill share, and online forums provide tutorials on everything from crafting and painting to woodworking and photography.
 This rise in "DIY" culture has allowed more people to take up hobbies that require skill development.

 • Global Communities: Hobbies are now often global endeavours.
 People can join virtual clubs, participate in online gaming, or collaborate on creative projects across continents.
 The internet has blurred geographical boundaries, allowing people to connect over shared passions from anywhere in the world.